nub340/DreamsOfAJaguar/README.md

 - An overall high score is also maintained for your enjoyment.

-- There might also be a hidden easter egg... ;)
+- There may also be a hidden easter egg or two... ;)

 ## Regular Mode ##
 Uses only out of the box / baked-in enemy units.